AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 electric charges with the derivatives of the field intensity or

-the curvature of spacetime in the same place .
+the curvature of spacetime in the same place.

 However, this does not mean that the sources determine the values

-??of the quantities describing the field only locally or in the
+of the quantities describing the field only locally or in the

 immediate vicinity of the field sources.
 By integrating

-the local differential equations of the field, we obtain
+the local differential equations of the field, we obtain the

-in the whole space surrounding the source
+the whole space surrounding the source system.

-system.
-This happens so often through boundary conditions
+This happens so often through boundary conditions,

-, as we will see, for example, in §3.4 " Schwarzschild
+as we will see, for example, in §3.4 "Schwarzschild

 The equations of motion of